Putin says Trump can 'be my guest' in Moscow, White House welcomes idea

 Separately, U.S. Secretary of Defense Jim Mattis said he was considering the possibility of the first talks in years between the defence chiefs of the United States and Russia.
 Mattis said there had been no decision.

 Trump was criticized at home for failing to confront Putin publicly over Moscow’s interference in the 2016 U.S. election, and for seeming to contradict his own intelligence agencies on the threat from Russia.
-Trump has defended his conduct in a two-hour private meeting with Putin and at a joint news conference.
+Trump has defended his conduct.

-The White House said no agreements were reached other than having national security teams meet.
+The White House said no agreements were reached in the one-on-one meeting with Putin other than having national security teams meet.
 No policy changes came out of the summit, Mattis said on Friday, adding he had also not been given new direction on Syria.

 Moscow’s military support starting in 2015 of Syrian President Bashar al-Assad in the Syrian war, Russia’s 2014 annexation of Crimea from Ukraine and the conclusions of U.S. intelligence agencies that Russia meddled in the election have soured relations.